logur/logur/README.md

 }
 ```

-As you can see `MyLogger` holds a reference to itself, which makes it incompatible with the logur implementations.
+As you can see `MyLogger` holds a reference to itself, which makes it incompatible with the Logur implementations.
 The solution in this case is implementing a custom adapter:

 ```go